RacoonDog/bouncesmp-companion-mod/README.md

 - Adds some missing blocks to Extractinator loot pools.[^1]

 [^1]: Adds the following blocks to the Extractinator loot pools:
-  - Cobblestone
-  - Gravel
-  - Tuff
-  - Smooth Basalt
+  Cobblestone, Gravel, Tuff, and Smooth Basalt

 ### Client